hashitop/terraform-kitchen-ext/README.md

 ## Run Test

-Running test can be done via `run.sh` where it wraps the necessary steps to execute each step of kitchen life-cycle.
+Running test can be done via `run.sh` where it wraps the necessary command to set up AWS variables and to execute each step of kitchen life-cycle.

 > ./run.sh "\<**AWS ACCESS KEY**\>" "\<**AWS SECRET KEY**\>" "\<**AWS REGION**\>"